-In this guide you will learn the basics about APIs and how to use them in Business Central.
-Also, you will learn about OAuth, the only authentication method in Business Central Saas for 2022.
+In this guide, you will learn the basics of APIs and how to use them in Business Central.
+Also, you will learn about OAuth, the only authentication method in Business Central cloud for 2023.

 - What Is An API?